Register a trailer or caravan

 You'll need to:

-My trailer has an ATM over 750kg but less than 4.5 tonnes
+My trailer has an ATM over 750kg but less than or equal to 4.5 tonnes

 You'll need to:

-- make sure the trailer VIN is recorded on the Register of Approved Vehicles.
-This applies to all trailers manufactured or imported from 1 July 2023.
+- make sure the trailer's VIN is recorded on the Register of Approved Vehicles.
+This applies to all trailers that have never been registered in Australia.

-- make sure the trailer complies with VSBI
+- make sure the trailer complies with the applicable standards

 For heavy trailers